aiser-team/cabrnet/src/cabrnet/visualisation/visualize.md

 ## Attribution methods
 CaBRNet currently supports the following attribution methods.
 ### Cubic up-sampling
-This is the method used in the original papers of both ProtoPNet and ProtoTree.
+This is the method used in the original papers of both [ProtoPNet](https://proceedings.neurips.cc/paper_files/paper/2019/file/adf7ee2dcf142b0e11888e72b43fcb75-Paper.pdf) and [ProtoTree](https://openaccess.thecvf.com/content/CVPR2021/papers/Nauta_Neural_Prototype_Trees_for_Interpretable_Fine-Grained_Image_Recognition_CVPR_2021_paper.pdf).
 The attribution map is obtained by up-sampling the similarity map between $I$ and $P$ to the size of $I$, using cubic interpolation.
 This method supports the following options:
 - `single_location`: only up-sample the location of highest similarity inside the similarity map.
-This option sets all other similarity scores to zero prior to up-sampling
+This option sets all other similarity scores to zero prior to up-sampling.
-- `normalize`: apply min-max normalization after up-sampling
+- `normalize`: apply min-max normalization after up-sampling.

 ### SmoothGrad
-This method implements the SmoothGrad explanation method, as described [here](https://arxiv.org/abs/1706.03825).
+This method implements the [SmoothGrad](https://arxiv.org/abs/1706.03825) explanation algorithm.
 By default, this method computes a sum of the gradients of each location inside the similarity map $S(I,P)$ w.r.t. to $I$, weighted by the corresponding similarity scores, i.e.
 $$A = \sum\limits_{h,w} S_{h,w}(I,P)\times SG(S_{h,w}(I,P))$$